 This percentage is higher than the average identified with ASD (1.85%) in all communities in the United States where CDC tracked ASD in 2016.

-White children were 1.3x More likely to be identified

-More likely to be identified with ASD than black children

-Values indicate prevelance per 1,000 children.
+By 51 months half of children identified with ASD were diagnosed White children were 1.3x More likely to be identified with ASD than black children 26.3 Values indicate prevelance per 1,000 children.
 No significant differences in ASD prevalence were found between white and Hispanic children or between black and Hispanic children.

-Boys were 4x
+Boys were 4x More likely to be identified with ASD than girls

+81% of children

+44% of children

+by age 3 years

+Identified with ASD

+received a Comprehensive

+Developmental Evaluation

-Identified with ASD received a Comprehensive Developmental Evaluation by age 3 years
+Identified with ASD had a documented ASD diagnosis

-Of children identified with ASD by NJAS
+IQ data available for 71% Of children identified with ASD by NJAS